← The Ultimate Guide to Succeeding on Shopify

 • Artificial anchors: repetition of exact commercial anchors, without editorial logic.

-1.2 How to detect them in practice
+1.2 How to concretely detect them

 Tools (Ahrefs, Semrush, Moz) provide the snapshot, but it's the human eye that tells the story.
-Classify your links by referring domain, anchor, and destination page.
+Categorize your links by referring domain, anchor, and destination page.
 Open a sample: does the source page have a real audience?
 Does the link help the reader?
 Is it integrated into a coherent paragraph?
 If the answer is "no," note it for action.
-For a step-by-step method, rely on a **structured SEO audit** that prioritizes business impact rather than a simple tool "score."
+For a step-by-step method, rely on a structured SEO audit that prioritizes business impact rather than a simple tool "score."

 2. SEO consequences of toxic links